Trust & Safety

 What Do Motor Vehicle Report (MVR Checks) & Driving Records Checks Show

 An MVR report searches a state’s department of motor vehicles, or similar entity, to confirm whether a candidate’s driver’s license is valid or has been suspended, and identifies any driving-related violations.
 For most states, records are returned for the past three years, but some states go back five, seven, or 10 years.
-An MVR or Driving Records Check is conducted through the state of license issuance (whichever state where your candidate holds a license), and does not show records from other states.
+A motor vehicle record is checked through the state of license issuance (whichever state where your candidate holds a license), and does not show traffic violation records from other states.

 - Candidate’s full name as it appears on the license